This Company Says The Future Of Nuclear Energy Is Smaller, Cheaper And Safer

 NuScale says it also has simplified how the plants are operated in ways that make them safer.

-The Fukishima disaster in 2011 happened when a tsunami knocked offline the emergency generators that cooled the reactors and spent fuel, leading to reactor meltdowns.
+The 2011 Fukushima disaster in Japan happened when a tsunami knocked offline the emergency generators that cooled the reactors and spent fuel, leading to reactor meltdowns.

 "We've looked at ways the systems have failed in the past and tried to remove those kind of failure modes from our design," says Karin Feldman, vice president for the company's Program Management Office.